MinishLab/model2vec-rs/README.md

 [Performance](#performance)
 </div>

 This crate provides a lightweight Rust implementation for loading and inference of [Model2Vec](https://github.com/MinishLab/model2vec) static embedding models.
+For distillation and training, the [Python Model2Vec package](https://github.com/MinishLab/model2vec) can be used.